top of page

 Composer - Pianist - Curator

-Short Bio
+Bio

-Andrew's music has been performed both at home and abroad.
-His professional development includes a Composition Fellowship with the Hamilton Philharmonic, a Conducting Apprenticeship with Orchestra Toronto, and participation in the Scarborough Philharmonic Orchestra’s New Generation Composition Program.
-He has a published work with Counterpoint Library, and his music has been included in the ACNMP’s Contemporary Showcase Syllabus.
-Recent awards include his Symphonic Dance ranking second place in the Etobicoke Philharmonic's 2022 Young Composer Competition, and his Prelude From the Rhythmic Suite being a finalist in the 2020 New York Contemporary Music Symposium.
+Andrew's music has been performed in North America, Europe and Asia.
+He has been commissioned by Gustavo Gimeno as a NextGen Composer with the Toronto Symphony Orchestra, and has received a Composition Fellowship with the Hamilton Philharmonic.
+He has a published work with Counterpoint Library, and his music is included in the ACNMP’s Contemporary Showcase Syllabus.
+Recent awards include his Symphonic Dance ranking second place in the Etobicoke Philharmonic's 2022 Young Composer Competition, and his Prelude From the Rhythmic Suite No.1 being a finalist in the 2020 New York Contemporary Music Symposium.

 MEDIA